rainbowdashlabs/rainbowdashlabs/docs/terms_and_conditions.md

 # Terms and Conditons
-These terms and condition apply to all premium resources posted by [https://www.spigotmc.org/members/585216/](Eldoria) if not stated differently.
+These terms and condition apply to all premium resources posted by [https://www.spigotmc.org/members/585216/](Eldoria) if not stated differently.\
-By purchasing a plugin you access these terms and conditions.
+By purchasing a plugin you accept these terms and conditions.

 ## Price
 Purchases are payed with EURO.\